OscarConstantino/baby_step_giant_step_OACM_ISEC/README.md

 ```
 𝑝: prime number
 𝑎: integer number
-𝑔: an integer number, primitive root modul of 𝑝
+𝑔: an integer number, primitive root module of 𝑝
 ```

 The parameters will be asked after the program has started, here is an example: